© 2023 MJH Life Sciences™ and Infection Control Today. All rights reserved.

 The CDC’s Lynnette Brammer: “We always had talked about being prepared for an influenza pandemic.
 And being able to scale up our systems.
 Well, COVID scaled up our systems way more than we ever dreamed about scaling up for.”

 Did you see much influenza this year?
 Neither did anybody else.
-That’s because the mitigation measures used to turn back the COVID-19 tidal wave—hand hygiene, masking, social distancing—might have been only somewhat effective against SARS-CoV-2 (or perhaps not applied with enough effort, many medical experts would argue), but they stopped the flu in its tracks.
+That’s because mitigation measures used to fight COVID-19—hand hygiene, masking, social distancing—might have been only somewhat effective against SARS-CoV-2 (or perhaps not applied with enough effort, many medical experts would argue), but they stopped the flu.
 Does that present a problem for the coming 2021-2022 flu season as government officials ease up on those measures?
-Not really, says Lynnette Brammer, who heads the domestic influenza surveillance team at the Centers for Disease Control and Prevention (CDC).
-True, the vaccines that will be used to fight the flu this fall are already being manufactured and those vaccines—as is the case with flu vaccines each year—are created based on the previous year’s flu data.
-Of which, as mentioned, there’s been a dearth.
-“We haven’t had as much data as we have had in previous years, but we did still have a good bit of data,” Brammer tells Infection Control Today®.
+Not really, says Lynnette Brammer, who heads the Domestic Influenza Surveillance team at the Centers for Disease Control and Prevention (CDC).
+True, the vaccines that will be used to fight the flu this fall are already being manufactured, and those vaccines, as is the case with flu vaccines each year, are created based on the previous year’s flu data—of which, as mentioned, there’s a dearth.
+“We haven’t had as much data as we have had in previous years, but we did still have a good bit of data,” Brammer tells Infection Control Today® (ICT® ).
 In addition, fighting COVID-19 greatly improved the health care system’s surveillance capabilities when it comes to respiratory diseases.
-That and a huge influx of funding to improve state public health departments, and technological and systemic innovations created because of COVID-19, will keep influenza manageable, Brammer bets.
+That and a huge influx of funding to improve state public health departments, along with technological and systemic innovations created because of COVID-19, will keep flu manageable, Brammer says.
 Still, she warns that “the diagnosis of respiratory disease this coming fall will probably be a little bit more complex than it was over the past year.”

 Lynnette Brammer: Flu can cause lots of problems every fall.
-We say all the time—and I know people get tired of hearing it, but I think right now it’s truer than ever—flu is incredibly unpredictable.
-Just in a regular year there can be huge variation and how severe flu season is.
+We say all the time—and I know people get tired of hearing it, but I think right now it’s truer than ever—that flu is incredibly unpredictable.
+Just in a regular year there can be huge variation in how severe flu season is.
 And the upcoming one will be no different.
-It could be severe, or it could be a mild flu season, we don’t know.
+It could be severe or it could be a mild flu season; we don’t know.
 But there’ll be a lot of new factors at play this coming year.